yunzed/FSRCNN-pytorch/README.md

 Customer dataset:

-91-images is not enough, so I modified the dataset class to accept more images.
+91-images dataset is not enough, so I modified add H5Dataset to train on more images.
-Use the H5Dataset to replace original dataset.
 Prepare the new dataset with code in h5dataset.py:

 <pre><code>
 if __name__ == "__main__":